coding-theory/coding-theory.github.io/_pages/code3.md

 {% include base_path %}

-Database for the paper “Characterization and classifiation of binary linear codes with various hull dimensions”
+Database for the paper “Characterization and classifiation of binary linear codes with various hull dimensions from an improved mass formula”

 ### Table 1: Binary linear codes with one-dimensional hull (h=1)